GoogleCloudPlatform/ai-infra-cluster-provisioning/README.md

-## TL;DR
-The objective of this document is to provide a detailed design of the solution for GPU cluster provisioning to run AI/ML workloads.
-This solution is designed for A2+/A3 timeline.
-In the following sections we will compare different available options and then dive deep into the proposed solution.
-The instructions can be found [here](#instruction).
-## Customer Usage Journey
+## Overview
-Cluster provisioning effort aims to provide a solution for the external users to provision a GPU cluster quickly and efficiently and run their AI/ML workload in minutes.
+The Cluster provisioning tool aims to provide a solution for the external users to provision a GPU cluster quickly and efficiently and run their AI/ML workload in minutes.
 Similarly it aims to provide an automated way of providing GPU clusters for the internal AI/ML pipeline.

-## Detailed Design
-The AI Accelerator experience team provides docker images which provision the cluster when run as a container.
+The cluster provisioning tool is a docker images which provision the cluster when run as a container.
 The docker image is self contained to create all the necessary resources for a GPU cluster.
 It has all the configs prepackaged and the tools installed.
 The configs packaged inside the image define the baseline GPU cluster.

 ### Baseline cluster configuration
 The baseline GPU cluster is the collection of resources recommended/supported by the AI accelerator experience team.
 Examples of that include Supported VM types, accelerator types, VM images, shared storage solutions like GCSFuse etc. These are first tested within the AI Accelerator experience team and then they are integrated with the cluster provisioning tool.
 The way they are incorporated into the tool is via Terraform configs packaged within the docker container.
 In some cases these features can be optional and users may choose to use it (eg: GCSFuse) but in some other cases they will be mandated by AI Accelerator exp. team (eg: DLVM image).